A B O U T

 In 2016, Geena Wilkinson graduated cum laude with a Bachelor of Fine Art Degree from the Michaelis School of Fine Art, at the University of Cape Town, RSA.
 In 2019, Wilkinson returned to UCT as an Andrew W. Mellon Scholar to complete an Honours in Curatorship at the Centre for Curating the Archive, where she graduated with a first class pass and was named a Golden Key International Honour Society.
 In 2015, she was selected as a top 100 finalist for the Sanlam Portrait Award.

-In 2024, she has presented works with Worldart Gallery, at the Investec Cape Town Art Fair, in Cape Town, South Africa, including an artwork on their newly launched section Cabinet | Clay, curated by the fair’s director, Laura Vincenti.
-She is set to present new works with Worldart at RMB Latitudes, later in the year.
+In 2024, Wilkinson exhibited with Worldart Gallery at the Investec Cape Town Art Fair, in Cape Town, South Africa, including an artwork in the Cabinet | Clay section, curated by the artfair’s director, Laura Vincenti.
+In September, she presented a solo exhibition, The Right Moment, with Worldart Gallery.
+In October 2024, Wilkinson exhibited work with Aity Gallery (Franschoek) at the Affordable Affordable Art Fair UK, in Battersea, London.